 What kind of work can associates expect in this area?

-Negotiating contracts, including the Underwriting/Purchase Agreement, which is the contract between an issuer and one or more investment banks relating to underwriting a securities offering.
+Mid-level associates oversee junior associates and also work on drafting and negotiating key transaction documents.
+For example, mid-level associates typically draft the underwriting/purchase agreement, which is the principal contract between an issuer and the investment banks relating to underwriting a securities offering.

 Alexa Kaminsky, associate: Capital markets transactions are perfectly built for lawyers with a variety of experience to divvy up tasks.
 There is plenty of work to go around, from diligence to drafting to determining the structure of the deal.
 The offering document itself, which is usually a couple hundred pages, is always an all-hands-on-deck task as well.